clearlinux/clear-linux-documentation/source/ciao-cluster-setup.rst

   #.
 Ensure that the ``dhcp-sequential-ip`` option is set.
   #.
 Configure ``dhcp-host=*:*:*:*:*:*,id:*`` to ensure that the CNCIs get
      unique IP addresses even when their hostnames are the same inside the VM.
-A long-term fix is to use :file:`cloud-init meta-data.json` to give each a tenant-specific hostname.
+A
   #.
-Set up static MAC to IP mappings (using the dhcp-host option) for your NUCs
+Set up static MAC to IP mappings (using the dhcp-host option) for your cluster
-     to ensure you never lose network connectivity.
+     nodes to ensure you never lose network connectivity.
+  #.
+Configure a dynamic range within the subnet with enough IPs for the
+     number of tenant CNCI instances you wish to run.

 Node setup
 ==========